 She has served on the City Council’s Audit Subcommittee and the Capital Improvement Projects Subcommittee.
 Suzanne is now chairman of the Council’s Economic Development Subcommittee.

 She is a graduate of Valley Leadership, serves on the board of Valley Metro’s Regional Public Transit Authority (RPTA) and Maricopa Association of Governments (MAG) Transportation Policy Committee.
 In 2018, along with Councilman Guy Phillips, she successfully led a ballot measure to fund numerous critical street infrastructure projects throughout the Scottsdale.

 Suzanne has a particular affinity for helping older adults, partly because her childhood neighborhood was full of elderly people who were like family and watched over her.
 She was a caregiver for her elderly mother for about a decade and gained understanding about working with people with dementia.
 In the fall of 2018, Suzanne developed and aired a series of videos on Channel 11 and the City’s website focusing on senior centers and services for seniors including senior transportation options in Scottsdale.
-She and several other residents and city human services staff members formed an Age Friendly Scottsdale Committee about seven years ago.
+She and several other residents and city human services staff members formed an Age Friendly Scottsdale Committee about eight years ago.
 She volunteers for Duet, the non-profit agency for older adults, providing respite visits for the elderly and their caregivers.
 In addition, she formed a committee in her Scottsdale Mountain Community Association called Neighbors helping Neighbors that provides services to homebound elderly and physically impaired people.

 She credits her mother, her minister, several teachers, her doctor, her first two bosses and other business colleagues and friends for mentoring her and helping her realize a better future.